MicrosoftDocs/azure-docs-powershell/azps-9.0.0/Az.Sql/Remove-AzSqlServerOutboundFirewallRule.md

 ## SYNOPSIS
 Deletes an allowed FQDN from the list of outbound firewall rules (Allowed FQDNs) from a SQL Database server.

+> [!NOTE]
+>This is the previous version of our documentation.
+Please consult [the most recent version](/powershell/module/az.sql/remove-azsqlserveroutboundfirewallrule) for up-to-date information.

 ## SYNTAX

 ```